peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  precision.
 * `static EContext CliDecimal`<br>
- An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format, 96 bits precision, and a valid exponent range of -28 to 0.
+ An arithmetic context for the Common Language Infrastructure (.NET Framework) decimal format (see "Forms of numbers"), 96 bits precision, and a valid exponent range of -28 to 0.
 * `static EContext Decimal128`<br>
  An arithmetic context for the IEEE-754-2008 decimal128 format.
 * `static EContext Decimal32`<br>